Claiming of King IslandPrint Page

-Obelisk commemorates the claiming of "King`s Island" by Lieutenant Robbins.
+An obelisk commemorates the claiming of "King`s Island" as a British possesion by Lieutenant Robbins in December 1802.

 Acting under private instructions from Governor Philip King of the British colony of New South Wales, acting Lieutenant Robbins was hastily sent south from the Colony of Port Jackson (Sydney) to locate the French Admiral Baudin in late November 1802.